limine-bootloader/limine/README.md

 Limine is an advanced x86/x86_64 BIOS/UEFI Bootloader which supports *modern* PC features such as Long Mode, 5-level paging, and SMP (multicore), to name a few.

+### Support Limine
+Like Limine and want to support it?
+Donate Bitcoin to `bc1q00d59y75crpapw7qp8sea5j5sx6l4k2ssjylf9` :)

 ### Limine's boot menu

 ![Reference screenshot](/screenshot.png?raw=true "Reference screenshot")